Metrobus (South East England): History

 In February 1981 the Orpington & District bus company collapsed due to financial difficulties, and the Tillingbourne Bus Company based in West Surrey took over their operations, setting up Tillingbourne (Metropolitan) Limited.
 In July 1983, Metrobus Limited was formed when two directors, Gary Wood and Peter Larking, purchased the subsidiary.

 The newly formed company acquired the former Orpington & District garage at Green Street Green, Orpington, along with six employees and six vehicles.
 Three routes were operated by Metrobus at the time it was set up: 353 (Croydon to Orpington via Coombe Road, weekday peak hours only), 355 (Croydon to Forestdale, weekday peak hours only) and 357 (Croydon to Orpington via Forestdale, Monday-Saturday, all day).

 In May 1982 a 'shopper bus' service was introduced, running from Sanderstead to Bromley town centre via New Addington.
 In keeping with the route numbers of the former Tillingbourne services, this route was numbered 354.
-In October 1983 the 354 was rerouted to cut out New Addington and extend the route to Croydon.
-Due to requests from residents, the route also began to serve Bourne Vale, which was some distance from other bus services.
+Due to requests from residents, the route also began to serve Bourne Vale and the Hayesford Park Estate, which were some distance from other bus services.
+In October 1983 the 354 was rerouted to cut out New Addington, and diverted at Addington to run to Croydon instead of Sanderstead.

 In 1986 route 355 was discontinued for short journeys between Croydon and Forestdale, and the 354 frequency increased and rerouted via Selsdon Vale (although the residents of the area refused to allow LT to put fixed bus stops in place).
 The route was also curtailed at Selsdon, although it was extended back to East Croydon the next year.
+By the summer of 1988, route 354 was offering an hourly service on Mondays to Saturdays between Croydon, Selsdon, Addington, Hayes and Bromley.
 In 1995 route 357 was withdrawn after routes 353 and 354 were re-timetabled.

 Two coach operators, Southland Travel and RB Coaches, were taken over by Metrobus in October 1991 along with the ten vehicles originally owned by the companies.
 These coaches were used on the already existing private hire business, and to operate scheduled day trips to European destinations.
 In 2005, Southland Travel was purchased by Sullivan Buses, along with Polhill Garage.
 The business was later resold to its management.

 In the summers of 1994 and 1995, Metrobus operated their 'Wealdsman' service (numbered 746) to complement the Surrey Hills weekend leisure bus network.
 Metrobus used a specially painted blue and yellow AEC Regal IV (RF-class) vehicle, on loan from the Wealdsman Preservation Group, for the long service between Bromley and Tunbridge Wells, connecting with other leisure services (London & Country Routemaster service 410 to Box Hill) at Westerham.